2007 Australian equine influenza outbreak: Outbreak

 The first case of EI in Australia was confirmed in a stallion at Eastern Creek on 24 August.
 The positive test resulted in the lockdown of approximately 60 horses at the Eastern Creek and Spotswood quarantine stations (in Sydney and Melbourne respectively).
 16 horses at Eastern Creek and at Centennial Parklands tested positive for EI virus while another six exhibited symptoms.
 By the next day, there were over 80 suspected cases.
 All horses were isolated and a 72-hour national standstill on the movement of horses was declared.

 By 26 August 161 of the 165 horses at Centennial Parklands and other horses at Parkes, Moonbi, Berry, Wilberforce, Cattai and Wyong were confirmed as being infected.
 Most of the infected horses at Centennial Park were found to have been together at a One Day Event at Maitland the previous week.

 On 26 August 2007 about 300 horses were released from the Narrabri Showground where campdraft competitions were held.

 By 27 August, more than 400 horses on 50 properties in New South Wales had been quarantined after showing symptoms.
 A horse trials event at the Morgan Park Equestrian Centre near Warwick in Queensland was locked down after 20 infections were confirmed.
 Horses at Gatton tested positive on 27 August.
 Also on 27 August, New South Wales police confirmed that six police horses had tested positive and the police stables were placed under quarantine for two months.
 Police horses were suspected of being infected after some police riders attended the Maitland gymkhana.
 Infections were confirmed and quarantine zones established at Mount Hunter, Moree, Aberdeen and Anambah.

 On 29 August, a racecourse at Hamilton in Victoria went into lockdown when a horse began to exhibit signs of influenza however, the flu tests were negative.

 Additional quarantine zones were declared at Lake Macquarie, Terry Hie Hie, East Maitland, Warwick, Timbumburi, Eagleton (near Raymond Terrace) and some areas of Kenthurst following further positive flu tests.
+In Queensland, numerous detections of EI were found at an equestrian event at Morgan Park in Warwick in the Southern Downs area.The airborne nature of the virus saw multiple local properties confirmed as infected in proceeding weeks.